-- (2) The duty is taken not to be imposed by this Act (or any other law of the Commonwealth) to the extent to which: - (a) imposing the duty is within the legislative powers of the State or Territory concerned; and - (b) imposing the duty by the law of the State or Territory is consistent with the constitutional doctrines restricting the duties that may be imposed on the Commission or Tribunal. - Note: If this subsection applies, the duty will be taken to be imposed by force of the law of the State or Territory (the Commonwealth having consented under section 44ZZM to the imposition of the duty by that law).
+(a) imposing the duty is within the legislative powers of the State - (a) imposing the duty is within the legislative powers of the State or Territory concerned; and - (b) imposing the duty by the law of the State or Territory is consistent with the constitutional doctrines restricting the duties that may be imposed on the Commission or Tribunal.

+Note: If this subsection applies, the duty will be taken to be imposed by force of the law of the State or Territory (the Commonwealth having consented under section 44ZZM to the imposition of the duty by that law).